 Dr. de Stecher's research focus is Indigenous art histories, using decolonizing approaches and methodologies to re-vision Indigenous visual arts and material culture.
-Her research engages with narratives of contact, cultural continuity, and agency.
+Her research engages with narratives of contact and cultural continuity.
 Her areas of expertise include historical and contemporary Indigenous visual arts with a focus on eastern Woodlands and Inuit art, material culture research, museum and curatorial studies.
 Dr. de Stecher's recent study of Indigenous histories of diplomacy takes a fresh look at 18C intercultural engagement and trade silver, a project to decolonize colonial archives and center Indigenous voice.
-In museum studies, Dr. de Stecher's new project looks at three exhibitions (2017) in Canada.
+In museum studies, Dr. de Stecher's new project looks at recent exhibitions (2017 and 2018) in Canada.
 Their curatorial approaches demonstrate a marked shift in exhibition practice, with a strong Indigenous presence.
 Dr.de Stecher's study considers the impact of the Truth and Reconciliation Commission Report's Calls to Action on curatorial practice.

-Indigenous art histories, material culture, museum studies, materiality, decolonizing and settler colonialism theories and methodologies, Canadian art history, women's studies, gender studies, Indigenous diplomatic histories
+Indigenous art histories, material culture, critical museology and museum studies, materiality, decolonizing and settler colonialism theories and methodologies, women's histories, Canadian art history, gender studies, Indigenous diplomatic histories